Advanced Training In Mathematical And Computational Modeling For Psychological Science

 Mechanism of Support

-Potential proposers are encouraged to contact members of Estes Fund Committee during the initial proposal preparation process (see committee list below).
+Potential proposers are encouraged to contact members of Estes Fund Committee during the initial proposal preparation process.
+After consultation with members of the Committee, initial applications may be submitted to firstname.lastname@example.org.

 Estes Fund Committee